 Method offers two competitive pricing options, Contact Management and CRM Pro, both of which can be customized to suit your business’s specific needs.

 HubSpot’s CRM platform will allow your sales reps to get richer insights into your customers and warmer leads.
-HubSpot is a good choice for those who want to automate their marketing processes, as well as their sales processes.
+This platform is a good choice for those who want to automate their marketing processes, as well as their sales processes.

 HubSpot’s automation software allows for email marketing and social media management.
 It can even be used as a CMS (content management system) for content marketing.
 However, be aware that their email templates are difficult to modify without basic CSS knowledge, and their reporting capabilities are limited.